scornflake/mentor-game-analysis/README.md

 I started playing Warframe, and it's a bit "what the heck do I do now?" and "how can I make this weapon not suck?".
 I found punting images and prompts into Perplexity to be quite good, so thought hey - why not put together an app?

+Also, this is a "real project" where I can play around with AI tool calling, agentic ideas, and such.

 ## Features

 - 🎯 **Smart Analysis** - AI-powered recommendations tailored to your specific game state